• Skip to primary navigation

 • You qualify if you have a Customer Rating of at least 4.6, a Completion Rate of at least 95%, and have accepted and completed at least 500 lifetime deliveries on the DoorDash platform.

 If you meet these criteria, you’ll gain access to the schedule 6 days in advance starting at 3 pm each day.
 By contrast, if you don’t qualify for early access scheduling, you’ll only be able to access the DoorDash schedule 5 days in advance.
-It’s a 1-day difference, which might or might not matter for you depending on your market and where you live.
+It’s a 1-day difference, which might or might not matter depending on your market and where you live.

 The main issue is maintaining a completion rate of 95% or higher.
 While your completion rate does matter and you should ideally aim to complete every order you accept, there are reasons you might opt to cancel an order you accepted.
-If the wait is long or you’re multi-apping and receive better orders from another app, it can make sense to drop the DoorDash order in favor of another order.
+If the wait is long or you’re multi-apping and receive a better order from another app, it can make sense to drop your DoorDash order in favor of another order.
 I usually aim to keep my completion rate at 90% or higher, but I don’t often stay above 95%.

 Remember, your acceptance rate does not matter.
 But your completion rate does matter because if it drops below 80%, you risk deactivation.
 Keeping your acceptance rate above 95% so you can have access to priority scheduling can also make sense and isn’t too difficult so long as you’re strategic about the orders you accept.